Can explain software quality assurance

 Static analysis: Static analysis is the analysis of code without actually executing the code.

-Static analysis of code can find useful information such unused variables, unhandled exceptions, style errors, and statistics.
+Static analysis of code can find useful information such as unused variables, unhandled exceptions, style errors, and statistics.
 Most modern IDEs come with some inbuilt static analysis capabilities.
 For example, an IDE can highlight unused variables as you type the code into the editor.

 Linters are a subset of static analyzers that specifically aim to locate areas where the code can be made 'cleaner'.